Submit evidence: Speak for Change Inquiry

 Provides evidence from a student perspective on why they are speaking up for oracy.

 Any digital evidence submitted should be no longer than 5 minutes in length (but you can make more than one submission).
 If someone is speaking to camera, they need to be clearly visible and audible.
 Context needs to be provided within the audiovisual submission, regarding its purpose and key messages.
-The deadline for digital submissions is the 30th June 2020.

 4. Online surveys